3 Budget-Friendly Ways To Shred Old Paperwork Safely

 Drop everything off and let the Shred-it team do the rest

-Pro tip: I brought everything in reusable bags—I popped the van trunk, they emptied the bags into the tote and handed the bags back.
-It was fast, easy, and oddly satisfying.
+Pro tip: I recently brought everything in reusable bags.
+I popped the van trunk, the team emptied the bags into the tote, and handed my bags back.

 If you’re only getting rid of a small stash, head to your local Staples, FedEx Office, or UPS Store.
 All three offer secure shredding with locked bins provided by Iron Mountain.

-As of Summer 2025, all three locations in Lexington were charging $1.49 per pound, but I always recommend calling your local store to confirm.
+Pricing: As of Spring 2026, locations in Lexington Kentucky were charging $1.49 per pound, but always call your local store to confirm.

 Learn More: